paketo-buildpacks/node-engine/README.md

   # this allows you to specify a version constraint for the node depdendency
   # any valid semver constaints (e.g. 10.*) are also acceptable
   version: ~10

+  # allow node to optimize memory usage based on your system constraints
+  # bool
+  optimize-memory: true
 ```